How to declutter your home of chaos in 15 minutes a day!

 Day 4: Closets

 Does the thought of even opening your closet doors make you a little queasy?
 I’m a recovering clothes hoarder and I’m raising 3 more.
-It’s amazing how much we all can stash and still manage to close the door!
-The process to declutter closets looks like the one you did in the kitchen.
-Tackle one closet at a time–or in a big closet, just a section of it since you only have 15 minutes.- Make the 3 piles again–KEEP, DONATE, PITCH.
+It’s amazing how much we all can stash and still manage to close the door!- Make the 3 piles again–KEEP, DONATE, PITCH.

 - When going through clothes, consider the following: